atuline/FastLED-Demos/README.md

 I now use an internal pullup resistor and have added a button library (which includes debouncing), thus eliminating the need for a capacitor.

+Changed data pin from 13 to 12 in order not to conflict with any routines that utilize the built-in LED.

 ----------------------------------------------------------